 For our 41st episode, I sat down with Richard Rosen.
 Richard a renowned yoga teacher and the author of five books on yoga.
-He trained in Iyengar Yoga in San Francisco, and has been teaching for more that 30 years.
-He, Clare Finn, and Rodney Yee founded the Piedmont Yoga Studio (now called "Nest Yoga") in Oakland in 1987.
+He trained in Iyengar Yoga in San Francisco and has been teaching for more than 30 years.
+He, Clare Finn, and Rodney Yee founded the Piedmont Yoga Studio (now called “Nest Yoga”) in Oakland in 1987.
 He is a contributing editor of the Yoga Journal and president of the Yoga Dana Foundation.
 He has written hundreds of reviews of yoga books and videos for magazines including Yoga Journal, and has given workshops in countries all around the world.
 Today we sat down to talk about the basic concepts around pranayama.

 Listen to the full episode here :